 What is Outbound Sales?

+There has been a ton of hubbub around the subject of inbound sales over the past half-decade or so.
 Especially since the creation of a little company called HubSpot.
 In 2004, a bunch of MIT folks started talking about how to attract the right people to a brand using inbound techniques and BOOM!

 But this post is about outbound sales.

-You see, all the talk about inbound methods have made some think that finding a good quality lead and trying to get a hold of them via cold email and cold calling isn’t effective anymore.
+You see, all the talk about inbound methods has made some think that finding a good quality lead and trying to get a hold of them via cold email and cold calling isn’t effective anymore.
 We hope to dispel that half-myth today.